gysagsohn/T1A3---Terminal-Application/README.md

             writer = csv.writer(f)
             writer.writerows(truck_rego)

 ```
+I added if condition of 'exit' so that the user can exit the function if they made an error and selected the wrong function to enter that area.

 # Function - Truck weight classification
 I original wanted this function to be where the user enters the rego of the truck that is already in the registry and it provides the weight classification.
 The weight classification is if the truck weights 12T or more it is heavy vehicle (HV), if it weights 8t or less then it is a light vehicle and everything else is medium class (MV).
 However, as a way to demonstrate that I am able to use the data input better, I have added the truck weight classification automatically so that it shows its class.
 The code I used to make it happen: